 “No?
-Amos and Rhea mourned you, you know.
-They thought you’d died— until new Egil stories started surfacing, anyway.
-And I couldn’t tell them that you left because I—,” Leandros cut himself off mid-sentence.
+We all mourned you, you know.
+We thought you’d died— until new Egil stories started surfacing, anyway.
+And I couldn’t tell them that you left because I said—,” Leandros cut himself off mid-sentence.

 “It was for your own good, believe it or not,” Roman said, quiet.
 “And not entirely intentional on my part.”

-Leandros couldn’t half but laugh at that.
+Leandros couldn’t help but laugh at that.
 Thea had been right about shades of anger, and this one sat closest to his heart.
 He would not be ruled by it.
 He took a deep breath.
 “It doesn’t matter anymore, I suppose.
+It’s in the past.
 Roman, have you been alone all this time?”

 “What?”
 Roman asked, thrown by the sudden shift, his dark eyes going wide.
-Then he hid his surprise behind his mask and smiled, coy.
+He hid his surprise quickly behind his mask and smiled, coy.
 “Would you be jealous if I said no?”